 This instrument responds well to picking, and the overtones when playing chords are quite pleasant.
 The treble is not so trebly, and I got the impression that it is soft even though it is crisp.

 Basic '50s cavity.
 The control part changes to the shape where the screw holes protrude in the middle of '59 along with the change of the pickguard from a white 1-ply with 8 points to a 3-ply with 11 points.
-In addition to the screw holes, there are three pin holes for jig clamps on the part hidden by the pickguard (one hole was lost around '58, and there are now two pin holes). and one in the jack cavity.
+In addition to the screw holes, there are three pin holes for jig clamps on the part hidden by the pickguard (one hole was lost around '58, and two holes were added). and one in the jack cavity.
 The datings on the body are marked on the spring cavity on the back.

 The groove for the wiring cord at the rear pickup is roughly finished.
 Although there are individual differences, it can be finished to a certain depth even if it is done freehand from around '57!